portscher/parallel_algorithms/README.md

-# Some parallel algorithms written in C and using OpelGL
+# Some parallel algorithms written in C and using OpenMP

 ## calculate_folder_size.c
 A parallel and recursive algorithm for calculating the size of a local folder, and all files it contains.